liadraz/Etch-A-Sketch/README.md

 # ETCH-A-SKETCH

-  A pretty neat toy to flex my javascript DOM manipulation skills.
+A browser version of the classic Etch-A-Sketch game. <br>
-  A browser version of something between a sketchpad and an Etch-A-Sketch.
+Project to flex my javascript DOM manipulation skills.

-by The Odin Project.
+> The project is part of a full-stack course by the open source 'Odin Project'.